Rei-SwitchBot/faq/en-us/Meter Series.md

 Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
 Simply place the Meter devices near the Hub, within Bluetooth range, and it will automatically connect to the Hub.

 5. Settings in step 4 enable remote confirmation of temperature and humidity data.
-If you have any questions, please contact us via SwitchBot App -> Profile -> Support ->Feedback.

 Related Post: